-If you feel your grade on a test or assignment is unjustified, you must present your argument in writing and schedule a meeting with your TA within one week after the assignment is returned.
+If you feel your grade on a test or assignment is unjustified, you must present your argument in writing to your TA within one week after the assignment is returned.
 This argument should respond substantively to feedback provided on the assignment: where and why you think that feedback is misjudged.
-If you are not satisfied with the outcome of your meeting, you may then contact the professor.
+The TA will respond with either a written response or an opportunity to meet to discuss the issue further.
+If you are not satisfied with the response or the outcome of your meeting, you may then contact the professor.